ednachiang/CaptiveWild/README.md

-**6. WildCaptive:** Code and files for the comparison of wild and captive microbiotas.
+**7. WildCaptive:** Code and files for the comparison of wild and captive microbiotas.

 * `Code_WildCaptive.Rmd`: Code for comparisons of summer wild and captive microbiotas.
 This should be run separately from all other Code.Rmd files-- clear your environment before running.
 * **Content:** Directory of output files from the content microbiota analyses in `Code_WildCaptive.Rmd`.
-    + `Fig1.WildCaptive.con.adiv.tiff`: Figure 1 from manuscript.
-This is the same file as `FigsTables/Fig1.WildCaptive.con.adiv.tiff`.
+    + `Fig2.WildCaptive.con.adiv.png`: Figure 2 from manuscript.
+This is the same file as `FigsTables/Fig1.WildCaptive.con.adiv.png`.
-    + `Fig2.WildCaptive.con.bdiv.tiff`: Figure 2 from manuscript.
-This is the same file as `FigsTables/Fig2.WildCaptive.con.bdiv.tiff`.
+    + `Fig3.WildCaptive.con.bdiv.png`: Figure 3 from manuscript.
+This is the same file as `FigsTables/Fig3.WildCaptive.con.bdiv.png`.
     + `Table1.WildCaptive.con.Phyla.csv` and `Table1.WildCaptive.con.Phyla.xlsx`: Table 1 from manuscript.This is the same file as `FigsTables/Table1.WildCaptive.con.Phyla.xlsx`.
     + `WildCaptive.con_clean_simper.csv`, `WildCaptive.con_krusk_simper.csv`, `WildCaptive.con_krusk_simper.xlsx`: Output files from SIMPER analysis of wild/captive microbiotas.
 * **Mucosa:** Directory of output files from the mucosa microbiota analyses in `Code_WildCaptive.Rmd`.
     + `CaptiveSeasons.muc_clean_simper.csv`, `CaptiveSeasons.muc_krusk_simper.csv`, `CaptiveSeasons.muc_krusk_simper.xlsx`: Output files from SIMPER analysis of mucosa microbiotas.
-    + `FigS5.CaptiveSeasons.muc.adiv.tiff`: Figure S5 from manuscript.
-This is the same file as `FigsTables/Fig5.CaptiveSeasons.adiv.tiff`.
+    + `FigS5.CaptiveSeasons.muc.adiv.png`: Figure S5 from manuscript.
+This is the same file as `FigsTables/Fig5.CaptiveSeasons.adiv.png`.
-    + `FigS6.CaptiveSeasons.muc.bdiv.tiff`: Figure S6 from manuscript.
-This is the same file as `FigsTables/FigS6.CaptiveSeasons.bdiv.tiff`.
+    + `FigS6.CaptiveSeasons.muc.bdiv.png`: Figure S6 from manuscript.
+This is the same file as `FigsTables/FigS6.CaptiveSeasons.bdiv.png`.
-    + `TableS8.CaptiveSeasons_muc_coreOTUs.csv`: Table S8 from manuscript.
-This is also found in the file  `FigsTables/SuppTables.xlsx`, tab `Table S8`.
+    + `TableS9.CaptiveSeasons_muc_coreOTUs.csv`: Table S9 from manuscript.
+This is also found in the file  `FigsTables/SuppTables.xlsx`, tab `Table S9`.

 ##### **Files:**